 NOTE: Due to the rapid advancement of IS technology, any Information Systems course taken prior to 5 years before the student's application will not be accepted as equivalent to any required Information Systems course.
-At the discretion of the Registrar, these courses may be applied as electives or career self-development electives.
 Students who profess proficiency in these areas are welcome to apply for Credit by Exam.